qdrant/landing_page/qdrant-landing/content/blog/qdrant-1.10.x.md

 ```

 **Note:** *The multivector feature is not only useful for ColBERT; it can also be used in other ways.*</br>
-For instance, in e-commerce, you can use multivector to store multiple images of the same item.
+For instance, in e-commerce, you can use multi-vector to store multiple images of the same item.
 This serves as an alternative to the [group-by](/documentation/concepts/search/#grouping-api) method.

 ## Sparse Vectors Compression